 When you’re done, gently squeeze out any extra water without twisting or wringing the product.
 Soon after, you can lay the pad flat on a clean surface or hang the item up to dry.
 As direct sunlight or high heat can harm the materials, avoid such issues.
 Make sure the tack is fully dry before you use it again.

 How Much Does a Saddle Pad Cost?

 A basic saddle pad made of synthetic materials costs between $20 to $50.
 Mid-range saddle blankets typically cost $50 – $100.
 They are crafted from better quality materials such as wool or high-density foam.
 Such pads may have extra features like the ability to wick away moisture, provide shock absorption, or feature anatomical designs.

 Saddle pads that are specifically designed for certain disciplines like dressage or barrel racing can be pricey and cost between $100 to $300 or even more.
 They are made of advanced materials and constructed in a specialized way with unique features that match the needs of the discipline.

 What is a Half-Pad?

-As it names says, a half pad is a tack gear two times smaller than a regular horse pad.
+As its name says, a half pad is a tack gear two times smaller than a regular horse pad.
 The main purpose of half-pads is to add extra cushioning, so the product is used in addition to a regular pad, not instead of it.
 The half-pad is placed between the saddle and the common pad.
 Some of these pads are designed to support some problematic body areas of a horse like withers.
 Many brands produce gel half-pads with an ergonomic design and improved shock-absorbing features.

-The best pad should be a perfect match to your horse riding saddle or considered as a sturdy blanket for using alone if you’re a bareback rider.
-In addition, keep in mind that the saddle pad should also keep your horse cool and cozy while providing effective relief and avoiding health issues.
+The top-shelf pad should be a perfect match to your horse riding saddle or considered as a sturdy blanket for using alone if you’re a bareback rider.
+In addition, keep in mind that the pad should also keep your horse cool and cozy while providing effective relief and avoiding health issues.